LinkedSoftwareDependencies/Article-System-Components/content/related-work.md

 of which the first one is unique to Components.js:

 - RDF-based configuration files in order to make them globally _interoperable_, _addressable_, and _discoverable_.
-- Decoupling of the dependency injection layer from the software implementation.
+- Decoupling of the dependency injection layer from the software implementation via separate configuration files.